Blog>Cost Guides>Re-felting a roof: Cost breakdown 2025

 Benefits of replacing roof felt

 Your roof is one of the most important parts of a building, protecting it from the elements.
-Therefore, keeping your roof in good condition is important for a number of reasons.
+Therefore, keeping your roof in good condition is crucial.

 Here are some of the great benefits of roof felt:

-• For temporary roofing, it protects the building whilst builders create the permanent roof.
+• For temporary roofing, it protects the building whilst builders create a permanent roof

 What does roof felt replacement involve?

-In order to replace roofing felt from a section of roof with tiles, the roof tiles will first need to be removed before replacing the felt between two joists.
+To replace roofing felt from a section of the roof with tiles, the roof tiles will first need to be removed before replacing the felt between two joists.

 However, if the damage is more considerable or you notice adverse effects, such as water leaking through the roof, then the felt needs to be replaced.